dtuircuit/dtuircuit/README.md

- -👋 Hi, I’m @dtuircuit
+👋 Hi, I’m @dtuircuit
- -👀 I’m interested in Cloud Infrastrure,Design & Security
+👀 I’m interested in Cloud Infrastrure,Design & Security
- -🌱 I'm a Cloud/DevOps Engineer.
+🌱 I'm working as a frontend developer with Angular
- -📚 I design, build infrastructure and pipelines to deploy on cloud platforms.
+📚 I run the coding YouTube channel How To Become A Developer where I share tutorials and advice on web development.